-232. Allocating land is the preferred means of making provision of aggregates within national policy.
+230. Allocating land is the preferred means of making provision of aggregates within national policy.
 Planning practice guidance also advises that the alternative - policies setting out of assessment conditions (i.e. the criteria-based approach) should only be used in exceptional circumstances.

-233. In Gloucestershire, proposals for the working of aggregates outside of allocations may still come forward and could prove to be acceptable in planning terms.
-This could include the prior-working of aggregate bearing land to avoid needless sterilisation by other development, (see policy MS01); or relatively small-scale residual working related to an existing permitted site
+231. In Gloucestershire, proposals for the working of aggregates outside of allocations may still come forward and could prove to be acceptable in planning terms.
+This could include the prior-working of aggregate bearing land to avoid needless sterilisation by other development, (see policy MS01); or working adjacent to / or within close proximity of an existing permitted site that would otherwise be impractical to exploit in any other way and / or could secure enhancements to the restoration of the existing permitted site.